TABLE OF CONTENTS

 3. Time Period Principle

+One of the basic accounting principles and practices is stating exactly when the data was taken when you’re completing reports and financial documents (balance sheet, income statement, profit and loss statement, etc.).
 For example, a balance sheet should state when it was created.
 A balance sheet created on April 1 should state that the data is “as of” April 1.

 Small business tip: Don’t limit your financial reporting to quarterly and yearly reviews.
 Getting monthly, weekly or even daily information could help you spot opportunities to maximize your business’s performance.